libpd/libpd/README.md

 You should now have a `libpd` directory and the `libpd/pure-data` should contain the pd sources.
 If not, make sure you ran the git submodule commands in the libpd folder itself.

+For most uses, it is recommended to checkout the latest stable release version via a git tag.
+For example, to switch to libpd version 0.8.3 after cloning:

+    git checkout 0.8.3

+The master branch contains the latest libpd development and can be considered *generally* stable.
+However, we make no gaurantees. :)

 Repository Layout
 -----------------